 NOTE: I find that the flavor of butternut squash is so wonderful that I don’t add butter or brown sugar, but some people like squash with those additions.
 I would recommend not going too heavy on it though with this particular type of squash because it is already a very flavorful squash.

 - Slice the butternut squash in half the length of its body.
 Scoop out the seeds.
 (You can roast the seeds if you like after cleaning, much like pumpkin seeds).

 - Sprinkle with salt or even a tad of cinnamon if desired.
 If using butter or brown sugar, do a smear over the orange flesh of the squash.

-- Wrap securely in foil (I always cook mine wrapped in foil but in a pan or on a cookie sheet to prevent spills in the oven).
+- Wrap securely in foil (I always cook mine wrapped in foil.
+In a pan or on a cookie sheet would work too because you really just want to prevent spills in the oven).

-- Bake in the oven for 1 hour although it is all dependent on the size of the squash – if you squeeze the squash it will be soft when you press on it and it is done.
+- Bake in the oven for an hour, although cook time will depend on the size of the squash.
+If you squeeze the squash, it will be soft when you press on it, and that's how you know it is done.

-- Simple scoop out – if you have cooked without butter and brown sugar, you can scoop out the flesh of the squash and add a tad of butter and brown sugar, salt or spices to taste, but I find butternut squash to be just perfect ‘as is’.
+- If you have cooked without butter and brown sugar, you can scoop out the squash's flesh and add a tad of butter, brown sugar, salt, or spices to taste.
+I find butternut squash to be just perfect as is.

 Leftover butternut squash: I have used some of it to stir into soups and stews or added it to potpies rather than flour or potatoes because it has such a great flavor.
 Also delicious as a soup—and the health benefits are great!